Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Such people usually need treatment of latent tuberculosis infection.

-In much of the developing world, a vaccine called bacille Calmette-Guérin (BCG) is used to do the following:
+In areas of the world where tuberculosis is common, a vaccine called bacille Calmette-Guérin (BCG) is used to do the following:

 Doctors usually do not recommend the BCG vaccine for people living in the United States.
 However, the vaccine may have a role in protecting health care workers and others (particularly children) exposed to tuberculosis that is resistant to two or more drugs.